In this guide, we will show you how to find out your local IP address in Windows 10.

 You have two options when it comes to finding out your local IP address in Windows 10.
 You can do this using command prompt (also known as cmd), or you can do it within the network settings.

-To find out your local IP Address in the network settings:
+Find local IP Address in network settings

 1. Click on your network icon in the system tray > Click the network adapter you are using